I was a daily newspaper editor for more than 30 years. I’m also a published poet and short story writer.

-As a daily newspaper editor, and now as a freelance editor, I’ve worked with many writers.
+As a newspaper editor and now as a freelance editor, I’ve worked with many writers.
 I enjoy helping them make their writing the best it can be.
+I’d be happy to do the same for you.

-April and October 2016, July 2017, March 2018 – Presented four series of workshops to help residents of Fredericton’s homeless shelters to write their life stories.
+April 2016 to present – Presented workshops to help residents of Fredericton’s homeless shelters write about their lives.

 July 2011 to present – Edited novels, PhD dissertations, scholarly papers and magazine articles.